digitallyinduced/ihp/Guide/routing.markdown

 ### Parameter Types

 AutoRoute by default only works with UUID arguments (and Id types like `Id Post`).
-If you have a controller like `data HelloWorldController = HelloAction { name :: Text }` where you have text parameter, you have to configure AutoRoute like this:
+If you have a controller like `data HelloWorldController = HelloAction { name :: Text }` where you have a text parameter, you have to configure AutoRoute like this:

 ```haskell
 instance AutoRoute HelloWorldController where